 I am thinking this to myself as I tread lightly, to still more sound, down the wide double staircase, also linoleum sealed and shiny even in the shadows of these passages.
 The entire building.
 So clean.
 So attempted sterile.
 But with a grim, hard polished, worn exterior and that sharp, musty smell filling everything up to even the high ceilings.

 The community center is cold at night and I hunch my shoulders further as I finally step out into the car park, eyes on the ground with the, here socially acceptable, huddle of smokers already lit up and eyeing me curiously as I slip past and make for my car.
 There to light up alone and in relieved silence.
 I have heard it said that you reach a stage in recovery when a meeting a day won’t cut it anymore and that you’re only okay when you’re on a 12 step call.
 I guess I have arrived at this juncture on the journey.

 My musing on how did I get here again has little to do with drugs and alcohol this time.
 It’s the wondering of how a life that had taken 3 odd years to rebuild with hard effort; a lot of sacrifice; grit; determination and a barrel of courage could have been burned to the ground again in less than 2 years.
 And by

 How could I end up seeking these rooms again after everything I thought I had learned?
 How, even after knowing everything I think I know about them and the strangers that come to the meetings inside… how could I still feel so fucking alone?

 I’m almost at peace now.
-I will be for a bit.
-I always feel this way when I leave a meeting.
+I will feel this for a short while.
+Always this way when I leave a meeting.
 A sense of calm.
 More grounded.
+A glimmer of hope.
 As though I am moving forward in